Docs

 Core & Pro Vaadin React Components

-Vaadin React components include free, core components and commercial (i.e., professional) components.
-They’re shipped in separate npm packages: @vaadin/react-components, which is only free; and @vaadin/react-components-pro, which is only commercial.
-Vaadin adds both of these packages to package.json if com.vaadin:vaadin artifact is in the project’s configuration:
+Vaadin React components include free core components and Pro (commercial) components.
+They’re shipped in separate npm packages: @vaadin/react-components, which contains only free components; and @vaadin/react-components-pro, which contains only commercial components.
+Vaadin adds both of these packages to package.json if the com.vaadin:vaadin artifact is used in the Java project configuration.
+By default, this is done in the Maven pom.xml.

 <dependency>